joreilly86/flocode-python-essentials/04-jupyter-notebooks-101.md

 ## Exporting and Sharing

 - **VS Code export**: `File -> Export` then choose HTML (most reliable).
-PDF export is hit-or-miss when charts are involved—trust me, I've lost hours trying to debug it.
+PDF export is hit-or-miss when charts are involved, trust me, I've lost hours trying to debug it.
 Stick with HTML and attach the file if you need to share.
 - **GitHub** renders `.ipynb` files directly in the browser.
 Commit the notebook and share the link.
 - **nbconvert** (optional):